Heritage Health Therapy & Senior Care

 Gillespie Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being neglected while residing at Heritage Health – Gillespie, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being neglected while residing at Heritage Health – Gillespie, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our seasoned Gillespie attorneys provide legal representation to nursing home residents and have years of experience in successfully resolving claims for compensation against caregivers and residents who harm nursing home patients.

 We encourage you to contact our Macoupin County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a comprehensive, free case review.
 We provide immediate legal representation without any upfront payment or fee.
 Our legal services are paid only after we have successfully resolved your case in a court of law or through a negotiated out-of-court settlement.